1991—2017, Emmanuel Church, Leamington Spa

 1997—2007, Bishopdown Baptist Church, Salisbury

 David has a doctorate in the History of Art and taught in further and higher education before training for the ministry at London Seminary.
-He was minister of Bishopdown Baptist Church in Salisbury for ten years before his appointment as Vice-Principal of the seminary.
+He was minister of Bishopdown Baptist Church in Salisbury for ten years before his appointment as Vice-Principal of the Seminary.
 He has spoken widely on aspects of contemporary culture, postmodernism and consumerism, written journal articles and published conference papers.
-He also runs Hebrew Study Days for the John Owen Centre.
+He also runs Hebrew Study Days for the Pastors' Academy.

-As well as lecturing on the London Seminary course, Garry oversees the different activities of the John Owen Centre.
-He is Visiting Professor of Historical Theology at Westminster Theological Seminary (Philadelphia) and teaches on their London programme at the John Owen Centre.
+As well as lecturing on the London Seminary course, Garry oversees the different activities of the Pastors' Academy.
+He is Visiting Professor of Historical Theology at Westminster Theological Seminary (Philadelphia) and Adjunct Professor of Historical Theology at Puritan Reformed Theological Seminary (Michigan), teaching on the ThM and PhD programmes at the Pastors' Academy.
 His long-term project is to publish a biblical, historical, and systematic study of the doctrine of penal substitutionary atonement.
 He also writes more popular works, including a volume offering encouragement and challenge to Christians today from the lives of figures in church history.